Pere Marquette 1225: Influence on The Polar Express

-In 2002, Warner Bros. was given copies of No. 1225's blueprints, saved from oblivion and donated to the MSURRC by Hank Truer, which were the prototype for the locomotive image, and its sounds were used in the 2004 Christmas film The Polar Express, directed by Robert Zemeckis.
-However, the whistle used in the film was provided by Sierra Railway 28.
-The film was based on the Caldecott Medal winning book of the same name, written and illustrated by Chris Van Allsburg.
+No. 1225 was the prototype for the computer-generated locomotive in the 2004 Christmas film The Polar Express.
+In 2002, Warner Bros. was given copies of the blueprints, which had been saved from oblivion and donated to the MSURRC by Hank Truer.
+The locomotive's sounds were also recorded and used in the movie.

+The film was based on the Caldecott Medal-winning book of the same name, written and illustrated by Chris Van Allsburg.
 As a child, Van Allsburg attended football games at Michigan State's Spartan Stadium, next to which No. 1225 was on static display.
-He recalls playing on this engine many times saying, "I remember that train on campus, ...I can't believe it's the same train!
+He recalls playing on this engine many times.
+"I remember that train on campus, ...I can't believe it's the same train!
 I climbed on that train.
-I actually stood on it.".
-Appropriately enough, the locomotive's road number is the date of Christmas Day: 12/25.
+I actually stood on it".
+The locomotive's road number coincides with the date of Christmas Day in the month-day calendar style: 12/25.

-Some people claim that No. 1225 was picked out by the railroad to give to the MSU because of that reason.
-Julian, in speaking to Sam Chidester and Herschal Christiansen, had it revealed to him that the engine was chosen because it was the last engine on the line at New Buffalo, waiting to be scrapped.
-It was the easiest one to get out.
-The number was not a consideration at all.
-Phil Gary, the brakeman who accompanied No. 1225 to campus, confirmed the story.

-No. 1225 and other locomotives on the scrap line, sat there for many years after the PM had stopped running steam.
-This was because the railroad could not scrap the locomotives until the liens to Detroit Bank and Trust (later to become known as Comerica), were paid off and removed.